noud-github/pam-unixsock/pam_unixsock.8.md

 socket.
 The server listening on that socket is then free to do many more complex things, because it's free from the calling process' address space.
 The Unix socket defaults to `/var/run/pam_unix.sock`.
 The protocol is described below and is fairly simplistic.
 If *PROMPT* is given, the text is used to prompt the user for another (2FA) authentication token.
+This module only implements the *auth* module.

 # Options

 **debug**
-:  log debug information
+:  log debug information with `syslog(3)`.

 **timeout**
-:  set the timeout in seconds for how long to wait for a response from the server, the default is `timeout=2`
+:  set the timeout in seconds for how long to wait for a response from the server, the default is `timeout=2`.

 **hidden**
-:  when prompting for another authentication token, hide the input
+:  when prompting for another authentication token, hide the input.

 # Protocol